Krylion/simple-surveys/README.md

 3. Install pip.
 4. Install all necessary requirements included in the requirements.txt file.
 5. Run the basic migrations.
-6. Launch application, now you are free...! ;)
+6. Launch the application, now you are free...! ;)

 # Additional info
 Read the license for more information.